 I personally loved reading all their blogs about this place – for me India is next on the map to visit, so thanks for more inspiration!

 Pamela (Spunky Girl Monologues) questions are you a PURIST TRAVELER – on her next trip she is to quote her ‘…make a conscious decision to return to a pure and simple form of travel.

-It’s something that will allow me to feel more connected and creative…’ – do you NEED twitter, Facebook, internet to travel or are you more interested in getting back to a *real* way of travel where you figure everything out WHILE you are on the road and things just seem to work out without too much planning… check the blog and ask yourself the same questions – I love thought provoking blogs!
+It’s something that will allow me to feel more connected and creative…’ – do you NEED twitter, Facebook, internet to travel or are you more interested in getting back to a *real* way of travel where you figure everything out WHILE you are on the road and things just seem to work out without too much planning… check the Travel Blogs and ask yourself the same questions – I love thought provoking blogs!

 Best Travel Blogs

-Well there you go, many new blogs there for you to read, hope you enjoy them and make sure you have a great weekend.
+Well there you go, many new travel blogs there for you to read, hope you enjoy them and make sure you have a great weekend.